YonatanReuvenIsraeli/PC-Reviver/README.md

 Revive a PC killed by "PC Killer.bat" made by @YonatanReuevnIsraeli.

 ## Notes:
-Tampering with "%windir%\System32" or a parent directory permissions may cause the user permissions reset to not reset to Windows default.
+Tampering with "%windir%\System32" or parent directory(s) permissions may cause the user permissions reset in this batch file to not reset to Windows default.